-As a psychologist who uses narrative and strengths-based approaches in my work, I often reach for the Tree of Life when people (especially children and young people) need a safe, non-threatening way to tell their story without being re-traumatized.
+As a psychologist who uses narrative therapy and strengths-based approaches in my work, I often reach for the Tree of Life Therapy activity when people need a safe, non-threatening way to tell their story without being retraumatized.
 It’s simple, visual, and empowering: instead of digging for pathology, we map resources, relationships, hopes, and history.
-The goal is to help people notice the skills and connections that have sustained them and to expand possibilities for a preferred future.
+The goal of Tree of Life Narrative Therapy is to help people notice the skills and connections that have sustained them and to expand possibilities for a preferred future.

 Why a tree?